Mesa Verde National Park

 Wildlife sightings are also common.
 Many animals inhabit the area, including mule deer, porcupines, coyotes, black bears, gray fox, mountain lions, elk, marmots and turkeys.
 Bird watching is another fun activity, as innumerable species of birds are found in the park.

 Be sure to visit the Far View Visitor Center to purchase tickets and get other information on tours.
 The Visitor Center is open from 8AM to 5PM mid-April to mid-October.
 At the Chapin Mesa Museum, located near park headquarters, you can pick up self-guiding tour books, as well as explore some of the cultural and artistic life of the park's early inhabitants.
-The museum keeps a vast collection of Southwest artifacts as well as pottery and weavings.
+The museum keeps a vast collection of Southwest artifacts as well as pottery and weaving's.
 The museum is open from 8AM to 6:30 PM mid-April to mid-October.
 Lecture series are also offered every summer.
 One summer the lecture was Native American Art of the Past and Present in the American South West.

 Downloads:

-Download an area map of
+View an area map of Mesa Verde National

 (Map provided by the U.S. National Park Service)